piotrek-orlowski/affineModelR/README.md

 # RcppExports.cpp and registering dynamic symbols

-`r Rcpp::compileAttributes()` is run before the installation of an Rcpp package.
+`Rcpp::compileAttributes()` is run before the installation of an Rcpp package.
 In the resulting `.cpp` file, we have

 ```
 RcppExport void R_init_affineModelR(DllInfo *dll) {